amusingimpala75/zigix/README.md

 - [ ] Finish utilities
 - [ ] locals / internationalization
 - [ ] Partial compilation
+- [ ] Style guide and conform to it

 Executables:
 - [ ] alias